Hazael2611/PredictTestsScores/README.md

 # PredictTestsScores

-Extraction, cleaning, construction of a linear regression model, and analysis of the Predict Tests cores of student data set using Python and its libraries.
+This project involves the extraction, cleaning, and analysis of a student performance dataset, focusing on Predict Test scores.
+A linear regression model was constructed using Python and key libraries

+Data Source: The dataset I'm going to use comes from Kaggle: http://kaggle.com/datasets/kwadwoofosu/predict-test-scores-of-students

+The libraries used are the following: Python:

+- Pandas
+- Numpy
+- Matplotlib
+- Seaborn
+- sklearn